UDcide/udcide/README.md

 ![](https://i.imgur.com/WRc8iKy.gif)

 ### Showcase for VScode Extension
-This is the same showcase but using VScode extension to disable behavior.
+This is the same showcase but using VScode extension to disable the behavior.
 <img src="assets/vscode-showcase1.gif">

-Disable behavior by using UDcide VScode extension.
+Disable the behavior by using UDcide VScode extension.
 <img src="assets/vscode-showcase2.gif">

 ## Requirements